 These are the lowest-priority vulnerabilities.
 Implement measures to close them gradually after fixing the high- and medium-priority issues first.

 The following are some of the gaps that fall into the GREEN category:

 • Accounts with passwords set to “never expire”

 • Computers with operating systems that are nearing the end of their extended support period

 • More administrative access than is required to perform essential duties

 You won’t have to deal with a situation where money is spent unnecessarily on a less critical issue if you prioritize gaps and close them systematically based on severity.
 Simply put, prioritization is advantageous for budgets.

 Furthermore, you can maintain uptime by prioritizing gaps before refreshing your IT infrastructure because not all components will be down at the same time.
 This also prevents productivity and customer service from being jeopardized.

 Not sure where to begin?
-JK Consulting can help you prioritize technology gaps so you can get the most out of your technology investment while also ensuring uptime and productivity.
+JK Technology Solutions can help you prioritize technology gaps so you can get the most out of your technology investment while also ensuring uptime and productivity.
 Contact us for a free consultation.

-JK Consulting is a leading Managed Service Provider (MSP) servicing the Chicago Land area and SW Florida including Naples Ft Myers Estero and Bonita Springs.
+JK Technology Solutions is a leading Managed Service Provider (MSP) servicing the Chicago Land area and SW Florida including Naples Ft Myers Estero and Bonita Springs.
 We service clients in over 20 states.